 Hake calçot onions, baby gem & romanesco (£17.50).
 A very well cooked piece of fish with accompanying vegetables.
 Those little romanesco or Roman cauliflower were wonderful little things.
 My only gripe was that the seasoning was too robust for the fish – the natural sweet meatiness became almost bacalao-esque.

 Braised ox cheek, polenta, carrots & baby onions (£17).
-The cheek cooked to a fork-tender and the polenta became a vehicle for all the flavour in the sauce too.
-The roasted carrots were intensely sweet.
+The cheek cooked to a fork-tender, the polenta a vehicle for all the rich sauce flavour.
+The roasted carrots gave a stewed sweetness to counterpoint the richness.
 Slow cooked heaven.

 When did I go?
 Feb 2016